-An extension to Earned Value Management (EVM), Earned Schedule (ES), was introduced in the March 2003 issue of The Measurable News [Lipke, 2003].
-The purpose of ES was to overcome the anomalous behavior of the EVM schedule performance indicators by providing reliable time-based indicators.1 After ES was initially verified [Henderson, 2003] and, subsequently, extended to forecasting project duration [Henderson, 2004], it was shown to have further application.
+An extension to EVM, ES was introduced in the March 2003 issue of The Measurable News [1].
+The purpose of ES was to overcome the anomalous behavior of the EVM schedule performance indicators by providing reliable time-based indicators.
+After ES was initially verified [2] and, subsequently, extended to forecasting project duration [3], it was shown to have further application.

-One unique quality of the ES measure is that it facilitates identifying the specific planned value (PV) which should have been accomplished for the reported earned value (EV).
-This characteristic was first explained and examined in the article, "Connecting Earned Value to the Schedule," published in the Winter 2004 issue of The Measurable News [Lipke, 2004].
-Subsequently, this extended capability of ES was more fully elaborated in the April, 2008 CrossTalk article, "Schedule Adherence: a useful measure for project management" [Lipke.
-2008].
+One unique quality of the ES measure is that it facilitates identifying the specific Planned Value (PV) that should have been accomplished for the reported Earned Value (EV).
+This characteristic was first explained and examined in the article, "Connecting Earned Value to the Schedule," published in the Winter 2004 issue of The Measurable News [4].
+Subsequently, this extended capability of ES was more fully elaborated in the April, 2008 CrossTalk article, "Schedule Adherence: a useful measure for project management" [5].